martinpatrick/SierraMacros/README.md

 The scripts here are provided without warranty, and support from Miami University Libraries is not available.
 These files are provided in order to form the core basis of a macro set for your needs only.

+Images for the scripts are available from https://drive.google.com/folderview?id=0B9tq9izsUeT-fjlPWW1fdGl5QlBTT2l4R2twejNtdjRxOXMwcy0tWmpmZGRZdnZWMmRBTU0&usp=sharing

 Folder structure:
-SierraMacros/images -- contains images needed for the GUI box SierraMacros/Scripts -- contains the scripts and the .exe compiled versions SierraMacros/SierraGui.exe -- the GUI program that users interact with
+SierraMacros/images -- contains images needed for the GUI box SierraMacros/Scripts -- contains the scripts and the .exe compiled versions SierraMacros/SierraGui.exe -- the GUI program that users interact with (scripts must be in SierraMacros/scripts currently as that's how they're referenced in the gui.exe)

 This code was originally developed by Becky Yoose.
 After that it was maintained by Jason Paul Michel.
 The most recent contributions and updates were applied by Martin Patrick.